SuBoYu/CS598-MP3-Flatbuffers/README.md

 cd flatbuffers

 # Depending on your OS, run one of these:
-cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release cmake -G "Visual Studio 10" -DCMAKE_BUILD_TYPE=Release cmake -G "Xcode" -DCMAKE_BUILD_TYPE=Release
+cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release        # Run this if you are on Linux or MacOS cmake -G "Visual Studio 10" -DCMAKE_BUILD_TYPE=Release cmake -G "Xcode" -DCMAKE_BUILD_TYPE=Release